Depart home and arrive in Nassau, the Bahamas

 Get into island time in Nassau, the Bahamas

 A full day of leisure to explore and relax as you like.
-Your hotel is within walking distance of downtown Nassau, so everything is within easy reach.
 Perhaps you’ll visit the National Art Gallery of the Bahamas, or shop for handicrafts at the Straw Market.
 If you’re feeling adventurous, there are spectacular dive sites, and plenty of opportunities to swim with dolphins, feed sharks, or enjoy water sports, from kayaking to jet-skiing and more.
 At the Pirates of Nassau museum, you can learn about infamous privateers like the notorious Blackbeard through fun, interactive exhibits and performances.

 In downtown Nassau, you’ll see Rawson and then Parliament Square, with its pink stucco Georgian neoclassical buildings that house the Supreme Court, Senate Chambers, and House of Assembly.
-Then, cross the Sir Sidney Poitier Bridge to Paradise Island to get a look at the spectacular Atlantis Hotel Resort & Casino.
-Leaving here, you’ll pass the Queen’s Staircase, 66 limestone steps that connect Fort Fincastle to the lower town.
-It was carved out of the sheer rock by slaves in 1793.
 You’ll also see the Government House and Graycliff, a stunning mansion built in 1740 that is now a famous hotel.
-After a photo stop at historic Fort Charlotte, you’ll pass other landmarks such as the College of the Bahamas, Sir Harry Oakes Monument and Queen Elizabeth Sports Centre, and others.
-You’ll also pass colorful Arawak Cay, a jumble of multicolored shacks and cafés that are collectively known as “Fish Fry.”
-You'll have some time at your leisure before heading to your hotel, with lunch on your own — perhaps you'll enjoy some famous conch fritters, fried chicken, and tropical conch salad, all island classics.
+You’ll pass other landmarks such as the College of the Bahamas, Sir Harry Oakes Monument and Queen Elizabeth Sports Centre, and others.

 Enjoy the weather as you cruise north

 Relax with a day at sea: refresh, renew, and relish in your ship’s deluxe amenities.
-Perhaps you’ll join a morning workout class, or lounge by the pool.
+Perhaps you’ll join a morning workout class.
 You could get a facial at the spa, meet friends in the lounge for a game of bridge, attend a lecture on the history of the Bahamas, or simply soak in the hot tub with the cocktail of the day — the choice is yours!